 Dental decay can form from a number of reasons.
 Decay is a bacterial infection process that weakens the tooth structure as it digs in deeper and deeper into the tooth, eventually hitting the pulpal chamber where the tooth’s nerve lies.
 When this happens, severe dental pain can occur, and root canal therapy or tooth removal may be inevitable.

-To avoid this from happening, a dental restoration/filling can be placed after the removal of decay before it hits the nerve.
+To avoid this from happening, a dental restoration / tooth filling can be placed after the removal of decay before it hits the nerve.
 Dental restorations can be made of several different materials.
 Your dentist will discuss with you the suitable restorative material.

 Traditional alloy filling that has been around for a long time.
 It is durable and less technique sensitive to place in the cavity, but aesthetic of an amalgam filling is still considered inferior to other restorative material.
 Some people are concerned about mercury toxicity, but to date insufficient clinical evidence is available to support this concern.
 We do not place amalgam fillings anymore in our surgery, purely as a business decision, and we offer tooth-coloured alternatives to amalgam fillings.